gheeres/node-activedirectory/README.md

 * attributes - attributes to select and return (if these are set, the server will return only these attributes).
 Defaults to the empty set, which means all attributes.
 * sizeLimit - the maximum number of entries to return.
 Defaults to 0 (unlimited).
 * timeLimit - the maximum amount of time the server should take in responding, in seconds.
 Defaults to 10.
 Lots of servers will ignore this.
+* includeNestedGroups - You can optionally pass here False if the results shouldn't include nested groups.
+Default is True.

 Options for activedirectory.js: